-The wounds attached themselves to the sock because the blood, etc had soaked the sock.
+The wounds attached themselves to the sock because the blood etc had soaked the sock.
 As it would dry, it would stick.
-So when my parents forced me to dry my bare feet, I would have to pull off the sock, which would tear off skin.
+So when my parents forced me to dry my bare feet, I would have to pull off the sock, which would tear off the skin.
 This took a few minutes to several, as I slowly had to peel the sock away from my skin.

 And when my feet had dried from being in sweaty socks.
 The skin would crack and bleed.
 Walking, therefore, became painful.
 To ease the pain a little, I mainly walked on my heels.